Is English a Hard Language to Learn? Tips and Insights for Learners

 Grammar: Simple Structure, Complex Exceptions

-On the surface, English grammar appears straightforward, especially when compared to languages replete with gendered nouns and case endings.
-However, irregular verbs (“go/went/gone”), prepositions (“on” the bus vs. “in” the car), and flexible word order introduce ambiguity.
+English grammar appears streamlined compared to languages with extensive case systems or grammatical gender.
+However, irregular verbs (“go/went/gone,” “write/wrote/written”), prepositional usage (“on the bus” versus “in the car”), and flexible word order introduce significant complexity.

-Idiomatic expressions further complicate matters.
-Phrases like “kick the bucket” or “under the weather” resist direct translation and can leave learners puzzled, even after years of study.
+Idiomatic expressions compound these challenges.
+Phrases like “kick the bucket” or “break a leg” resist literal translation and confuse learners even after years of study.

 The Impact of Idioms and Colloquialisms